DEFRA/stw-reference-data-alpha/README.md

 # Reference Data Orchestration

-This project holds the Azure Functions for Reference Data Orchestration.
+This project holds the Reference Data Orchestration.

+## Azure Functions

 A `local.settings.json` must be created in the root to run the functions locally: